 The purpose of the field placement in the Concentration year is to continue the practical application of practice values, ethics, knowledge and skills, and competency relevant to social justice-centered advanced generalist practice.
 In the Concentration Field Placement, students have the opportunity to select a field site that supports the students' preferred area of interest and to apply the principles of integrated practice.
 Students will learn how to work with client systems to improve their level of functioning in the social environment.
 They will also learn how to evaluate and improve practice and policies that will enhance the well-being of client systems, that will create social change, and that will lead to improved social and economic justice.
 The Concentration Field Placement requires 300 hours each semester for a total of 600 hours within one field site, which is approximately 20 hours per week, per CSWE standards.
 Academic credit is never given for life experience or prior work experience.
-The Concentration Field Placement for a more thank of placement runs concurrently with MSW classes.
+The Concentration Field Placement requires and policies concentration.